This Week's Chapter

 Part of me wanted to follow the main body of soldiers into the village, so my family could tend me in my exhaustion.
 Most of me realized, though, that any comfort in that course of action would be short-lived.

 The king wanted this land for a pleasure ground—and if he gained control of Khan & Rilla’s family farm, that left only my family’s and one other that he couldn’t demand outright.
-Neither was as large as this one the dragon had destroyed, and neither had the forest or river access.
+Neither was as

 When Dragons Came Chapter 5: Into the Dark